sonicfurqan/CSS-101/Important properties/Readme.md

 # box-sizing

-    this propertie controles how the widht and height is calculuated of element
+    this property controls how the width and height is calculated of element

-    1. Default is "content-box" : when height and widht is set of element it acually applies to elemetns content doesnt include margin and border size
+    1. Default is "content-box" : when height and width is set of element it actually applies to elements content doesn't include margin and border size

-    2. "border-box" : when height and widht is set of element it acually applies to elemetns including margin and border size
+    2. "border-box" : when height and width is set of the element it actually applies to elements including margin and border size

 ```css
 div{